Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 Events are messages that link actions to consequences in your application while keeping them __independant__.

 Dispatching an event is identifying a meaningful domain action.
-The event provides an entry point for every consequence that want to react to this action.
+The event provides an entry point for every consequence that react to this action.

 Given a highly coupled code: